Advanced Throwing with David Frith

 What's included in the price?

-Materials, buffet lunch, refreshments, preferential discounts against all of our products.
+Tool kit worth over £77, course materials, lunch, refreshments, preferential discounts against all of our products.

 Extremely well run and thought out course.
 David Frith is an inspiring presence .
 I have been throwing off and on for thirty years and was still able to learn new techniques and improve my throwing.
 A generous mountain of clay to get through and good arrangements for completed work.
 Fascinating tour of the site; Potclays staff extremely helpful at all times.
 A great course.